shankar4/Functional-Genomics/Bash tutorial.md

 <!---
 The latest news from the [BBC]: # (www.bbc.com)
 --->
+Use html comment tags -- with ! and three dashes, etc. -- if you wish to include comments visible only to you, and  not the reader.
+Other suggestions with []:() did not work here.

 Blockquote - start with the symbol: > and continue with no space